 For a basic UberX trip in Miami, there is a 95 cents base fee, plus 13 cents per minute and 85 cents per mile.
 The minimum fare is $5.
 Lyft rates are similar.
 As you can see, the fee is much cheaper than hiring a taxi; in fact, you can expect to pay about half of what a taxicab would charge you and you normally receive better service in the end.
 For example, an Uber fare from the Miami International Airport to South Beach starts at $18, and would only change if there were unexpected delays because of heavier-than-normal traffic, while, as mentioned above, a cab would cost around $35.

 Tourists can also grab a bike from a bike-share stand in Miami Beach and Surfside for $24 a day or $4 for 30 minutes.
-It is a great option for travelling up and down the numerous boardwalks, and even the sand, as it is normally tightly packed.
+It is a great option for traveling up and down the numerous boardwalks, and even the sand, as it is normally tightly packed.

 Travelling by Van or Limousine in Miami

 Getting out of the Miami International Airport is easy using the SuperShuttle.
 The vans operate 24 hours a day and accept credit cards so that you never have to worry about being stranded at the airport.
 The shuttle will take you anywhere inside of Miami-Dade County for a price that runs $15-$40 per person.
-While a shuttle ride from the airport can take a while because it makes numerous stops to drop off other passengers, you will save money over a taxi if you are travelling by yourself, and the rate would be about the same as a taxi if you were with one other person.
+While a shuttle ride from the airport can take a while because it makes numerous stops to drop off other passengers, you will save money over a taxi if you are traveling by yourself, and the rate would be about the same as a taxi if you were with one other person.

 Another option from the airport is a limo or a private car service.
 Limousines circle the arrival area looking for customers, and the rate for a limo or private car service is $110-$130 to get you to downtown or to South Beach.
-This cost isn’t too high if you are travelling with a large group of people and are splitting the fee.
+This cost isn’t too high if you are traveling with a large group of people and are splitting the fee.
 Private car service companies in Miami include Aventura Worldwide Transportation and Limo Miami.

 It is unusual for Miami hotels to provide free shuttle service from the airport, but there are some exceptions for hotels that are close to the airport, such as Comfort Suites Miami Airport, Days Inn Miami Airport North, La Quinta Inn & Suites Airport East, and Red Roof Plus Miami Airport.
 In addition, Hotel Leamington in downtown Miami, Best Miami Hotel near Coral Gables, Runway Inn, and Holiday Inn Miami-International Airport offer free shuttle service to the airport as well as other spots around Miami.
-This is occasionally included as part of the Resort fee and is one of the rare useful things that resort fee’s include.
+This is occasionally included as part of the Resort fee and is one of the rare useful things that resort fees include.

 Using Public Transportation in Miami